Strangely, or maybe not so strangely as I identify in the “ doomer” category, I found some of this relieving.…

 There’s nothing wrong with talking to other people about climate change.
 But humans are a cancer, “homo ecophagus” and no amount of talking is going to shut down this disease before it ravages every corner of every ecosystem that contains some mineral resource, energy resource or fertile land that can be exploited to propel further growth.

-And Hayhoe’s solution of talking is beyond hypocritical.
-Hayhoe is a Christian climate scientist preaching the gospel of talking to others while blocking nearly everyone on social media who dares to disagree with her message of hope and optimism by discussing worse-case scenarios.
+Moreover, Hayhoe’s solution of talking is beyond hypocritical.
+Hayhoe is a Christian climate scientist preaching the gospel of talking to others while blocking nearly everyone on social media who dares to disagree with her message of hope and optimism by discussing worst-case scenarios.
 When Hayhoe blocks those who bring up the scary parts, she is perpetuating the very silence she claims to be fighting against.

 And it’s worth remembering that there are individual, institutional and governmental actors whose primary goal is nothing more than to talk — to mock, obfuscate, troll, harrass and create doubt.
 We live in an age of massive information overload, where knowledge has become spam and opinions have become facts.
 Experts are competing against frauds, shills and trolls to sway policy.
 Talking?
 That era is over.

-Next comes Fisher, with her apocolyptic optimsm and “AnthroShift” idealism, that at some point things will get sufficiently f&%ked up that humans will wake up and take collective action.
+Next comes Dana Fisher, with her apocolyptic optimsm and “AnthroShift” idealism, that at some point things will get sufficiently f&%ked up that humans will experience a “social tipping point” and take collective action.
 She focuses her optimism on the societal changes that took place during the early days of COVID-19, when global action was taken to slow the spread and safeguard us all.
 That’s AnthroShift.

 In her own words: